learn-academy-2019-charlie/ruby-assessment-lali20021/ruby.md

 #### 5. What do we call the #{} convention used below?
 What is it accomplishing?
+It is called string interpolation.It lets you substitute the result of Ruby code into the middle of the string.

+In the code below the result will be:
+I am printing a random number 1022
 ```ruby
 x = 1022
 puts "I am printing a random number #{x}"